-Ashish Gowreesunker - Head of Regulatory Compliance, Financial Crime Compliance and Financial Crime Threat Mitigation (Resident)
+Ashish Gowreesunker - Chief Compliance Officer (Resident)

 Mr Gowreesunker joined HSBC Mauritius in 1995 and has held many positions across the spectrum of Retail Banking ("RBWM"), Commercial Banking ("CMB") and Securities Services.
 He was also the Regulatory Compliance Lead for RBWM and CMB from August 2014 to June 2017 and holds the Certified Anti Money Laundering Specialist ("CAMS") accreditation.
 Mr Gowreesunker has been a key pillar within our Mauritius Remediation Office and helped steer the Bank through to completion of the various remediation initiatives between 2016 and 2018.
 He was appointed to his current role in January 2019.